 For inpatient rehab facilities, the Commission on the Accreditation of Rehabilitation Facilities (CARF) has a list of accredited providers.
 Just click on the advanced search link and enter your location.
 Then select “Stroke Specialty Program” in the Program Focus field and you should get a list of results.

 Once your condition improves enough, you will be discharged from the rehab facility.
 However, that is not the end of your stroke recovery journey.

-To keep up the momentum you gained during inpatient rehab, you should continue to work with different specialists.
+To keep up the momentum you gained during inpatient rehab or while at the skilled nursing facility, you should continue to work with different specialists.
 Some healthcare professionals to have on your team after leaving the hospital include:

 - Physical therapists

 - Occupational therapists

 Most outpatient rehab clinics offer these services in one location.
 If there is an outpatient stroke clinic near you, we recommend making an appointment.
 The medical team at the inpatient rehab facility or skilled nursing facility will need to prescribe outpatient therapy for you in order to be considered for an outpatient facility.

 To complement your outpatient therapy once you reach this stage and to ensure the best stroke recovery possible, you must practice your exercises at home every day.
 The more you activate your brain’s neuroplasticity, the more progress you can make.

 If you have difficulty remembering your therapy program, home therapy devices like FitMi can walk you through your exercises in a fun and engaging way.

 Practicing your stroke rehab exercises every day will keep your brain stimulated and can help you achieve a faster recovery from stroke.